oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 requests using MQTT PUBLISH control packets.
-The example is a deny action for a particular IP connection, as described in the [Stateless Packet Filtering AP](#openc2-slpf-v10), Section A.1.1.This example primarily indicates the content of the PUBLISH control packets.
+The example is a deny action for a particular IP connection, as described in the [Stateless Packet Filtering AP](#openc2-slpf-v10), Section A.1.1.
+This example primarily indicates the content of the PUBLISH control packets.
 For simplicity the exchange illustrated only includes one Producer and one Consumer.